 Ideally, you would feed your dog a diet that consists of completely natural and healthy ingredients containing large amounts of protein and vitamins.

 This might include but is not limited to: eggs, chicken meat, ground vegetables, and turkey necks, yogurt or milk and occasional fruit if you determine that your dog likes it.
-Now, it is completely understandable if you don’t have the time or resources to prepare such feasts for your dog, that is why there are a lot of commercial foods that can be
+Now, it is completely understandable if you don’t have the time or resources to prepare such feasts for your dog, that is why there are a lot of commercial foods that can be an adequate, if not ideal, substitute.
+But even if you focus primarily on them, don’t hesitate to occasionally treat your dog to a proper home-cooked meal.

 If you can set some time apart for this, you can use the following recipe.
 The meal you are preparing should consist of around 80 percent of protein – for example, different internal organs such as liver or kidneys, combined with ground muscles and turkey necks; 5 percent fish; 10 percent vegetables and 5 percent various ingredients like eggs or yogurt.
 You can also add some oatmeal for carbs.
 This can take some time and effort to prepare, but it gives you peace of mind that comes with knowing that your Frenchie is getting only natural and healthy ingredients without any potentially harmful additives.